 The term of Vice President shall be two years.
-At the first annual meeting of the Board following adoption of this provision, three Vice Presidents shall be elected At the second annual meeting of the Board following adoption of this provision, two Vice Presidents shall be elect-The term of each Vice President elected at each annual meeting of the Board shall be from the close of the first subsequent annual meeting of the Academy until the close of the third subsequent annual meeting of the Academy.
-In the event of a vacancy in the office of Vice President, the Board may elect a replacement for the remainder of the vacancy of that office Said replacement may thereafter be eligible for re-election as a Vice President at the meeting at which the term expires A retiring Vice President is not otherwise eligible for reelection as a Vice President at the meeting at which the term expires
+The term of each Vice President elected at each annual meeting of the Board shall be from the close of the first subsequent annual meeting of the Academy until the close of the third subsequent annual meeting of the Academy.
+In the event of a vacancy in the office of Vice President, the Board may elect a replacement for the remainder of the vacancy of that office.
+Said replacement may thereafter be eligible for re-election as a Vice President at the meeting at which the term expires.
+A retiring Vice President is not otherwise eligible for reelection as a Vice President at the meeting at which the term expires.